Scuba Diving In Phuket Is In Our opinion The Best Things To Do In Phuket But What About Your Days Off?

 Gibbon Rehabilitation Project

-Gibbons in Thailand are in serious trouble but surprisingly thanks to the Gibbon Rehabilitation Project in Khao Phra Thaeo National Park you can still encounter wild gibbons on Phuket.
+Gibbons in Thailand are in serious trouble.
+Surprisingly thanks to the Gibbon Rehabilitation Project in Khao Phra Thaeo National Park you can still encounter wild gibbons on Phuket.
 All of the gibbons have been released by what can only be described as an incredibly successful project.
-The gibbons have been rescued from the pet and tourist industry and slowly rehabilitated until they’re able to fend for them selves in the wild.
+The gibbons have been rescued from the pet and tourist industry and slowly rehabilitated until they’re able to fend for themselves in the wild.
 So successful has the project been that the gibbons have produced wild born infants.

 If you encounter a gibbon (or slow loris) in one of the tourist resorts being offered for a photo op then please decline.
 The technique used to catch the wild youngsters is horrific and usually involves the death of the mother.
-Although as juvenile’s they’re adorable when they get older and of no use to the touts they get locked away in a tiny cage and can only look forward to a life of misery except for the few lucky ones that end up at GRP.
-It’s a non profit organisation with no entrance fee but please leave a donation to ensure the longevity of this wonderful project.
+Although as juvenile’s they’re adorable.
+When they get older and of no use to the touts they get locked away in a tiny cage.
+A life of misery except for the few lucky ones that end up at GRP.
+It’s a non profit organisation with no entrance fee so please leave a donation to ensure the longevity of this wonderful project.

 Naka Night Market

 You will find half day tours to Phuket’s main town but it’s worth a bit more of your time.
-The best and most diverse food on the island can be found amongst the maze of streets and side alleys, plastic tabled mama and papa restaurants serving delicious and very cheap local fare are almost everywhere.
-In recent years a number of boutique restaurants, bars and guesthouses have sprung up all over town offering some very high quality fusion foods and some quirky places to eat or stay.
-A bus from all the main southern beach resorts will drop you right in the centre and from there just pick a direction and start walking.
+The best and most diverse food on the island can be found amongst the maze of streets and side alleys.
+Plastic tabled mama and papa restaurants serving delicious and very cheap local fare are almost everywhere.
+In recent years a number of boutique restaurants, bars and guesthouses have sprung up all over town.
+Offering some very high quality fusion foods and some quirky places to eat or stay.
+A bus from all the main southern beach resorts will drop you right in the centre.
+From there just pick a direction and start walking.

 A beautiful temple on the south end of Phuket with landscape gardens and a scenic lake.
 Free entry is good news for the more frugal amongst you.
 Read more here – Wat Chalong

 Phuket’s grandest show is an eclectic mix of fantasy and traditional Thai stories generously sprinkled with acrobats, animals and some impossible costumes.
-Located just outside Kamala beach you can book this trip at any tour counter, it’s THB 1,800 for the just the show or you add THB 400 and get a buffet dinner at the gaudy Golden Kinnaree Restaurant.
-If you go for the dinner option then you’ll have a bit of time before the show starts to do some souvenir shopping or play the carnival games outside the main hall.
+Located just outside Kamala beach you can book this trip at any tour counter.
+Cost is THB 1,800 for the just the show or you add THB 400 and get a buffet dinner at the gaudy Golden Kinnaree Restaurant.
+If you go for the dinner option then you’ll have a bit of time before the show starts.
+You can do some souvenir shopping or play the carnival games outside the main hall.
 There’s plenty to keep the kids entertained including a sea themed adventure centre.
-When the main event starts at 9pm be prepared for lots of noise, lights and confusion but don’t worry as crazy as it sounds it’s a great experience.
+When the main event starts at 9pm be prepared for lots of noise, lights and confusion.
+Don’t worry as crazy as it sounds it’s a great experience.

-Hopefully this has given you a little help into planning your holiday but don’t forget the most important activity of all – just relax….
+Hopefully this has given you a little help into planning your holiday.
+Don’t forget the most important activity of all – just relax….